 The target architecture

-Target architectur identifies the P4-programmable blocks (e.g., parser, ingress pipeline, egress pipeline, deparser, etc.) and their data plane interfaces.
+The target architecture identifies the P4-programmable blocks (e.g., parser, ingress pipeline, egress pipeline, deparser, etc.) and their data plane interfaces.

 The target architecture can be thought of as a contract between the target and P4 code, executing on it.
-Each target manufacturer must provide target architecture for their target.
+Each target manufacturer must therefore provide both the P4 compiler for it as well as an accompanying target architecture definition for their target.
 (We expect that P4 compilers for all architectures can share a common front-end).
-This target architecture does not have to expose the entire programmable surface of the data plane – a manufacturer may even choose to provide multiple for hardware device, each with different capabilities (e.g., with or without multicast support).
+This target architecture definition does not have to expose the entire programmable surface of the data plane – a manufacturer may even choose to provide multiple definitions for the same hardware device, each with different capabilities (e.g., with or without multicast support).

 Figure 4 illustrates the data plane interfaces of P4 programs.
 It shows a target that has two programmable blocks (#1 and #2).
 Each block is programmed through a dedicated P4 program fragment.
 The target interfaces with the P4 program through a set of control registers or signals.
 Input controls provide information to P4 programs (e.g., the input port that a packet was received from), while output controls can be written to by P4 programs to influence the target behavior (e.g., the output port where a packet has to be directed).
 Control registers/signals are represented in P4 by intrinsic metadata.